netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-api-gateway-openshift.md

 OpenShift Operator is an open-source toolkit designed to package, deploy, and manage Kubernetes native applications in a more effective, automated, and scalable way.

 An API gateway acts as the single entry point for your APIs and ensures secure and reliable access to multiple APIs and microservices in your system.
 Citrix provides an enterprise grade API gateway for North-South API traffic into the OpenShift cluster.
-The API gateway integrates with the OpenShift cluster through the Citrix ingress controller and the Citrix ADC (Citrix ADC MPX, VPX, or CPX) deployed as the Ingress Gateway for on-premises or cloud deployments.
+The API gateway integrates with the OpenShift cluster through the Citrix ingress controller and the Netscaler (Netscaler MPX, VPX, or CPX) deployed as the Ingress Gateway for on-premises or cloud deployments.

 This topic covers information on how to deploy the API gateway using OpenShift Operators.